For many of us, there is no better bite of barbecue than brisket burnt ends.

 The other part is the point, which is much fattier than the flat.
 The point is what we want to use when making burnt ends.

-Cook the point until it’s almost ready, then remove it and slice into large 1” diameter cubes before saucing and returning to the smoker.
+Cook the point until it’s almost ready, then remove it and using a good brisket slicing knife, cut it into large 1” diameter cubes before saucing and returning to the smoker.

 This will allow the meat to continue cooking causing both the intramuscular fat to render down and create a delicious bark on the exterior of the burnt end.